Leib Gurwicz: Early life and education

 At the age of thirteen he left home to learn in yeshiva.
 He sneaked across the border into Lithuania and went to learn at the Vilkomir yeshiva ketana, where he proved himself to be a diligent and capable student.
-After a year and a half in Vilkomir, he traveled to Vilna in the hopes of seeing his family, who had moved there.
-But his father had been called back to Malat.
-In the meantime, Vilna was the new home of the Mir yeshiva, which had relocated deep in Russian territory during World War I. Leib decided to join the Mir yeshiva in Vilna, becoming one of its youngest students.
+After a year and a half in Vilkomir, he traveled to Vilna in the hopes of seeing his family, who had moved there, however his father had been called back to Malat.
+In the meantime, Vilna was the new home of the Mir yeshiva, which had relocated deep in Russian territory during World War I. Gurwicz decided to join the Mir yeshiva in Vilna, becoming one of its youngest students.

 After studying for a few years at the Mir yeshiva, he was forced to change his Polish passport.
 Due to political tensions between Lithuania and Poland, Polish nationals were liable to be expelled from the country.
 The nearest passport office was in Baranovich, where a student of the Baranovich Yeshiva arranged the forgeries.
 Forced to choose a new surname, he selected his mother's maiden name, Gurwicz, which he kept for the rest of his life.
 He stayed on in the Baranovich Yeshiva and paid off his debt to the student who had forged his passport by agreeing to learn the Ketzos HaChoshen with him for a year.

-Altogether, Rabbi Gurwicz learned in the Mir for eight years, after which he traveled to study under Rabbi Yitzchok Zev Soloveitchik (known as "the Brisker Rav").
+Altogether, Gurwicz learned in the Mir for eight years, after which he traveled to study under Rabbi Yitzchok Zev Soloveitchik (known as "the Brisker Rav").
 The Brisker Rav valued his student highly and said of him: "Reb Leib knows how to learn".